lyokha/vim-xkbswitch/README.md

 let b:XkbSwitchILayout = 'us'
 ```

+If b:XkbSwitchILayout is set to the empty value then the keyboard layout is not
-Be aware that momental switching from-and-to Insert mode (e.g. with Insert
+changed when entering Insert mode.
+Be aware that momental switching from-and-to
-mode command ``<C-O>`` and all types of selections) will turn current keyboard
+Insert mode (e.g. with Insert mode command ``<C-O>`` and all types of
-layout to the value of b:XkbSwitchILayout.
-If you want to use unconditional
+selections) will turn current keyboard layout to the value of
+b:XkbSwitchILayout.
+If you want to use unconditional Insert mode keyboard layout
-Insert mode keyboard layout by default then put line
+by default then put line

 ```vim
 autocmd BufEnter * let b:XkbSwitchILayout = 'us'
 ```

-into your .vimrc.
+into your .vimrc (change *us* to desired value if needed).

 ### Disable for specific filetypes